isaacs/jackspeak/README.md

   in the usage output, like `--option=<hint>`
 - `validate` A function that returns false (or throws) if an option value is invalid.
+- `validOptions` An array of strings or numbers that define the valid values that can be set.
+This is not allowed on `boolean` (flag) options.
+May be used along with a `validate()` method.
 - `default` A default value for the field.
 Note that this may be overridden by an environment variable, if present.